 People facing interrupted employment

 From coast to coast and across a wide variety of industries, workers have found themselves facing interrupted employment and job loss.
 Whether you’ve been laid off or temporarily furloughed, face lowered wages, or find that you cannot work due to COVID-19 quarantine restrictions or concerns, the stress you may feel could compromise your physical and mental health.
 Invest in self-care techniques and tools for managing and reducing stress that can help you care for yourself and the people you care for, both now and when you return to work.

 Maintaining a healthy work-life balance gets harder when work and life happen in the same place.
 New challenges like altered work schedules and routines, mastering new technology, or trying to collaborate with colleagues at a distance can add to your stress.
 The tools and tips below can help you build the resilience you need to thrive, whether you’re working in isolation during the COVID-19 pandemic, learning to share your working and living space with others, or are striving to meet your daily obligations as an employee while taking on new child care and homeschooling responsibilities.

 Families with children at home

 No matter their age, children can react strongly during emergencies and periods of stress.
 Separation from family and friends, changes to their routines at home and at school, and the anxiety children sense in the adults around them can all have a negative impact on their physical, emotional and mental health.
 When parents and caregivers deal with COVID-19 calmly and confidently, they provide the best support for their children.
-Talking with your child or teen about the COVID-19 outbreak can help.
 Share the facts in a way they’ll understand, and make sure they know they’re safe and that it’s okay to feel upset or afraid.